-However, it is crucial for these new parents to understand the potential US tax obligations rules considering the US had a different tax system.
-Based on citizenship, not based on where you live.
+However, these new parents must understand the potential US tax obligations rules considering the US has a different tax system.
+Based on citizenship, not on where you live.

 In this article, we will explore the financial consequences and obligations, including: